albertvisser/a-propos/readme.rst

 suggests - starts the application.
 There are no parameters.
 The notes file is loaded from the directory you started the application from, and is created if it isn't present.
+It's possible to have what explanatory texts there are displayed in a language of choice, however currently only Dutch and English are available.

 Requirements
 ------------